anas1503/Dice-game/README.md

-This is an multiplayer game in which posses following procedure:
+This is a multiplayer game in which posses following procedure:

 > Each player takes turns to roll the die on the screen
 > After 5 turns, the player with the highest total wins, and the win message is being displayed on the screen!!